cy920820/cy920820/README.md

 - [ ] 🏃 Fitness, the weight dropped to about 75kg.
 - [ ] 👶 Have a healthy baby.
 - [ ] 📚 Plan to read 10 books, list to be determined.
-- [ ] 🏡 Start the new house decoration plan, by 2023, 150000 decoration start-up funds will be reserved.
+- [ ] 👨‍💻 Planned learning Go lang.

 <br/>